chewzzz1014/sql-basics/notes/udacity/join.md

 ## PRIMARY KEY & FOREIGN KEY
 - `Primary Key`: Column where every row has unique row.
 - `Foreign Key`: Columns in one table that's a primary key in a different table.

+## Using Alias
+- Specify the alias for a table in FROM statement

+     SELECT o.*, a.*
+     FROM demo.orders o
+     JOIN demo.accounts a
+          ON o.id = a.id